 With the Oxford comma: “I admire my parents, Gandhi, and Mother Teresa.”

 Without the Oxford comma: “I admire my parents, Gandhi and Mother Teresa.”

 If we leave out the Oxford comma we invalidate the entire sentence.
 Not only do we rob it of its meaning, we give it a new meaning that’s entirely inaccurate.

 As for the time it takes, suppose it takes me one millisecond extra to read an Oxford comma.
 And suppose I read five of them every day for 90 years.
 It all adds up to 164 seconds.
 Now I’m a busy guy, but hey – for my parents, Gandhi, and Mother Teresa, I got nothing but time.

 Margot: You just proved my point, Pete!
 In your list of admirable people, the serial comma is necessary to make the meaning clear!
-Boom. *mic drop* *victory lap* *cue Rocky music*
+Boom. *mic drop* *victory lap* *cue the Rocky soundtrack*